cerviDOS/slowscan-teensy/README.md

 # SLOW_SCAN
-slowscan-teensy is a SSTV decoder project for the Teensy 4.x.
+slowscan-teensy is an SSTV decoder project for the Teensy 4.x.

-Currently only supports Martin M1, though more may be implemented in the future.
+Currently only supports Martin M1, though more modes may be implemented in the future.

+Very much a work in progress.